paulo6/paulobot/README.md

 # PauloBot
-Webex Teams Bot for organising office sports
+Webex Teams Bot for organising office sports.

+Currently a WIP - results recording and stats in development.
+Enough of the bot should be in place for simple organising of games.

 ## Setup